Cyclobutane

 Cyclobutane is a cycloalkane and organic compound with the formula (CH2)4.
-Cyclobutane is a colourless gas and commercially available as a liquefied gas.
+Cyclobutane is a colourless gas and is commercially available as a liquefied gas.
 Derivatives of cyclobutane are called cyclobutanes.
 Cyclobutane itself is of no commercial or biological significance, but more complex derivatives are important in biology and biotechnology.

 Structure

 The bond angles between carbon atoms are significantly strained and as such have lower bond energies than related linear or unstrained hydrocarbons, e.g. butane or cyclohexane.
 As such, cyclobutane is unstable above about 500 °C.

-The four carbon atoms in cyclobutane are not coplanar; instead the ring typically adopts a folded or "puckered" conformation.
+The four carbon atoms in cyclobutane are not coplanar; instead, the ring typically adopts a folded or "puckered" conformation.
 This implies that the C-C-C angle is less than 90°.
 One of the carbon atoms makes a 25° angle with the plane formed by the other three carbons.
-In this way some of the eclipsing interactions are reduced.
+In this way, some of the eclipsing interactions are reduced.
 The conformation is also known as a "butterfly".
 Equivalent puckered conformations interconvert:

 Cyclobutanes in biology and biotechnology

-Despite inherent strain the cyclobutane motif is indeed found in nature.
-One unusual example is pentacycloanammoxic acid, which is a ladderane composed of 5 fused cyclobutane units.
+Despite the inherent strain, the cyclobutane motif is indeed found in nature.
+One example is pentacycloanammoxic acid, which is a ladderane composed of 5 fused cyclobutane units.
 The estimated strain in this compound is 3 times that of cyclobutane.
 The compound is found in bacteria performing the anammox process where it forms part of a tight and very dense membrane believed to protect the organism from toxic hydroxylamine and hydrazine involved in the production of nitrogen and water from nitrite ions and ammonia.
 Some related fenestranes are also found in nature.

-Cyclobutane photodimers (CPD) are formed by photochemical reactions that result in the coupling of the C=C double bonds of pyrimidines.
+Cyclobutane photo dimers (CPD) are formed by photochemical reactions that result in the coupling of the C=C double bonds of pyrimidines.
 Thymine dimers (T-T dimers) formed in between two thymines are the most abundant of the CPDs.
 CPDs are readily repaired by nucleotide excision repair enzymes.
-In most organisms they can also be repaired by photolyases, a light-dependent family of enzymes.
+In most organisms, they can also be repaired by photolyases, a light-dependent family of enzymes.
 Xeroderma pigmentosum is a genetic disease where this damage can not be repaired, resulting in skin discolouration and tumours induced by exposure to UV light.

 Carboplatin is a popular anticancer drug that is derived from cyclobutane-1,1-dicarboxylic acid.

 Preparation

 Many methods exist for the preparation of cyclobutanes.
-Alkenes dimerize upon irradiation with UV-light.
+Alkenes dimerize upon irradiation with UV light, and, in the Norrish-Yang reaction, irradiated carbonyls cyclize to a cyclobutanol.
+Ketenes attack electron-rich alkenes to give cyclobutanones.
 1,4-Dihalobutanes convert to cyclobutanes upon dehalogenation with reducing metals.

 Cyclobutane was first synthesized in 1907 by James Bruce and Richard Willstätter by hydrogenating cyclobutene in the presence of nickel.